-WARNING: Always engage the hopper safety bar before working under a raised hopper.
+WARNING: Always engage the hopper safety bar before working under a raised hopper or scrub attachment.
 Do not rely on the machine hydraulic system to keep the hopper in the "raised" position.
 The hydraulic system may leak internally, allowing the hopper to lower, crushing anything under it.